swyxio/Twitter-Links-beta/readme.md

 ## Acknowledgement

-This is a maintained fork of https://github.com/round/Twitter-Links-beta.
+This is a maintained fork of https://github.com/round/Twitter-Links-beta (original tweet https://twitter.com/round/status/1138244047540228100).